uberpixel/Documentation/docs/math/rnvector3.rst

 		:return: Reference to the mutated vector

-	.. function:: float Length() const
+	.. function:: float GetLength() const

 		Returns the length of the vector

+	.. function:: float GetDistance(const Vector3& other) const

+		Returns the euclidean distance between this vector and the `other` vector

-	.. function:: float Dot(const Vector3& other) const
+	.. function:: float GetDotProduct(const Vector3& other) const

 		Returns the dot product of the vector and the `other` vector

-	.. function:: Vector3 Cross(const Vector3& other) const
+	.. function:: Vector3 GetCrossProduct(const Vector3& other) const

 		Returns the cross product of the vector and the `other` vector

-	.. function:: float Distance(const Vector3& other) const

-		Returns the distance between this vector and the `other` vector

-	.. function:: Vector3 Lerp(const Vector3& other, float factor) const
+	.. function:: Vector3 GetLerp(const Vector3& other, float factor) const

 		Linearly interpolates between this vector and the `other` vector by the given `factor` and returns the result